 A dispute between a retail or commercial landlord and its tenant can arise from many circumstances.
-Experienced business litigation lawyers are vital to expertly assess and prepare the arguments on behalf of a lessor or a lessee to determine if leasing disputes is required.
+An experienced leasing disputes lawyer can expertly assess the prospects of success in the dispute and plot a solution to achieve a favorable outcome.

 The eight most common forms of complaints in commercial or retail leases arise from rent or market rent reviews; interruption to access; changes to tenancy mix; refusing consent to an assignment; options; make good; structural and capital repairs; and liability under directors guarantees;